But do your goals correspond with the goals of the employer? Would your employment allow you to pursue your goals and dreams?

 I plan to go abroad soon, trying to do something with my life.

 Personal goals can also resonate with the interviewers

 I try to run marathon under three hours.
 I am training hard and I hope to achieve my goal next year.

-Small goals can be better than big goals
+Small goals can often beat big goals

 I just want to have a good job, a job I enjoy doing, and be happy in my life outside of work.